 Having people around you who will read your work, discuss your ideas, and perhaps help you plan your time can make an enormous difference.
 Remember that regular meetings with people who will give attention to your work and help plan short term deadlines can give you much needed structure and support.

-In addition, two people, on behalf of the Department, provide support for any research students who feel the need for extra consultation.
+In addition, the Departmental Mentor provides support for any research students who feel the need for extra consultation.
 Such a need might arise, for example, if a student encounters difficulties that cannot be addressed by the supervisor or the rest of the support system.
-If you need assistance in any way or simply want to talk things over, please contact one of them, and they will do their best to help.
+If you need assistance in any way or simply want to talk things over, please contact the Departmental Mentor, Dr Richard Preece, and he will do his best to help.
 Any conversations are strictly confidential.

 Your Graduate Student Reps provide a route for feedback that helps us to develop graduate studies in the Department, but they are also a source of informal and friendly advice for all graduate students.

 Check out the Advice from other students section for some top tips!

 Your college graduate tutors are an important resource for counsel on academic questions as well as those of a more pastoral nature.